Answers to all your questions about Hungary's most famous wine and its region.

 A Unesco World Heritage Site, Tokaj has long been known for its golden-hued wines made naturally sweet by the work of a benign fungus.
 It was Louis XIV, the King of France, who famously said that Tokaj was “the wine of kings, the king of wines.”
 Today, both sweet and dry wines are made here.

 Before you close your browser upon seeing the words "sweet wines," let me assure you that these wines are different from what you might be thinking of.
 They aren't made with added sugar, for example.
 Instead, winemakers take advantage of the work of a much-desired fungus called botrytis, which can attack some of the grapes.
 While the fungi munch away, a range of new aroma compounds are created — peach, honeycomb, orange are most typical.

 When they're done feasting, the fungi leave behind shriveled berries with a concentrated sweet-tart flavor.
 Grapes infected by this “noble rot” are called aszú, and aszú wines are the heart of Tokaj’s sweet wines.
 The climatic conditions don’t align every year, meaning that a sweet wine vintage in Tokaj is always precious and never guaranteed.

 Despite being sweet, these wines aren't cloying because their acidity offsets the sweetness.
-"Sweetness so balanced and held in check by the sharp-tasting furmint grape that they leave your mouth whistle-clean,” Hugh Johnson, the famous wine critic, once wrote.
+"Sweetness so balanced and held in check by the sharp-tasting furmint grape that they leave your mouth whistle-clean,” wrote Hugh Johnson, the famous wine critic.